 What is the difference between cocoa powder and cacao powder?

-You will sometimes hear cocoa and cacao used interchangably but most commonly, cacao refers to the natural, unprocessed product.
+You will sometimes hear cocoa and cacao used interchangeably but most commonly, cacao refers to the natural, unprocessed product.
 Even then, while we say 'unprocessed' there is some minimal processing that takes place when harvesting cacao.
 Cacao pods (the fruit of the tree) are picked and cracked open to reveal the cacao beans.
 The beans are fermented and dried before harvesting the nibs that are inside.

 Cacao nibs can be ground into cacao powder.
 More often, they are roasted before being ground.
 This treatment or processing creates cocoa powder.
-While milk or sugar is sometimes added, our Natural Cocoa Powder is minimally processed with a naturally bittersweet "baking cocoa" flavor.
+While milk or sugar is sometimes added, Natural Cocoa Powder is minimally processed with a naturally bittersweet "baking cocoa" flavor.

 What is the best chocolate to use for baking?